fanlumaster/FanIME/server/README.md

-# MetasequoiaImeServer
+# Meta IME Server(水杉输入法 Server 端)

+Meta stands for Metasequoia.

-This is the server end of [MetasequoiaImeTsf](https://github.com/fanlumaster/MetasequoiaImeTsf).
+This is the server end of [MetaIMETsf](https://github.com/fanlumaster/MetaImeTsf).

 ## How to build